nobuyuki83/Physics-based_Animation_2021S/task2/README.md

 ## Problem1

 Compile the code in this folder using `cmake`, use the **out-of-source build** too keep this directory clean.
 Run the program and take a screenshot image of the resulting window.
+Paste the screenshot below by editing this markdown document.

 === paset screenshot here ===